Dunboyne College is currently open for applications and will remain so right up until the new academic year starts.

 If there are any personal circumstances, or additional educational needs that have affected your previous studies, outline them in your personal statement.
 For example, if you have ever accessed learning support or if this is something that you feel you would benefit from.
 Don’t worry, this doesn’t decide whether or not you get a place on your chosen course.
 It just means that the necessary supports/services can be put in place if your application is successful.
 For example, this might be something that impacted your attendance or previous qualifications- such as a learning need, physical or mental health condition or caring for a family member.

-Final points to note – make sure that you’ve researched the course for which you’re applying, that this statement reflects your ambitions and suitability and that you have proofread your statement for spelling, grammar and paragraphing before submitting it.
+Make sure that you’ve researched the course for which you’re applying, that this statement reflects your ambitions and suitability and that you have proofread your statement for spelling, grammar and paragraphing before submitting it.